Commensurate moir\'e superlattices in anisotropically strained twisted bilayer graphene: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 The authors acknowledge the support provided by the KEPLER computing facility, maintained by the Department of Physical Sciences, IISER Kolkata.
-A.M. acknowledge the financial support from IISER Kolkata through the Institute's PhD Fellowship, respectively.
+A.M. acknowledge financial support from IISER Kolkata through the Institute PhD Fellowship.
 B.L.C. acknowledges the SERB for Grant No. SRG/2022/001102 and “IISER Kolkata Start-up-Grant” Ref.
 No. IISER-K/DoRD/SUG/BC/2021-22/376.